thoughtspot/thoughtspot.github.io/_disaster-recovery/set-up-DR-config.md

     </tr>
     </table>

-8. Log in to the target machine.
+8. Log into the target machine.
 9. Ensure that the target machine is not running a ThoughtSpot cluster.

    If a cluster is running on the target machine, contact please contact